LGBTQ rights in Iowa

-Lesbian, gay, bisexual transgender, and queer (LGBTQ) rights in the U.S. state of Iowa have evolved significantly in the 21st century.
-Iowa began issuing marriage licenses to same-sex couples on April 27, 2009 following a ruling by the Iowa Supreme Court, making Iowa the fourth (Note: At the time of Iowa legalization, only two states prior has permanently legalized same-sex marriage.
+Lesbian, gay, bisexual, transgender, and queer (LGBTQ) rights in the U.S. state of Iowa have evolved significantly in the 21st century.
+Iowa began issuing marriage licenses to same-sex couples on April 27, 2009, following a ruling by the Iowa Supreme Court, making Iowa the fourth (Note: At the time of Iowa legalization, only two states prior has permanently legalized same-sex marriage.
 California legalized it prior to Iowa, but also reversed that legalization.
 Making Iowa the fourth state chronologically, but the third state permanently.)
 U.S. state to legalize same-sex marriage.
 Same-sex couples may also adopt, and state laws ban discrimination based on sexual orientation in employment, housing and public accommodations.
-In February 2025, the Iowa Legislature passed a bill with a 'veto-proof majority' to completely remove "gender identity" from the state's anti-discrimination laws, which was implemented in 2007.
+In February 2025, the Iowa Legislature passed a bill with a 'veto-proof majority' to completely remove "gender identity" from the state's anti-discrimination laws—a measure that was originally implemented in 2007.
 Iowa governor Kim Reynolds signed the bill into law, which went into effect on July 1, making Iowa the first state to remove anti-discrimination protections for any class of people.